axel22/axel22.github.com/home/awards.md

   Faculty of Electrical Engineering and Computing, Zagreb 2007.
 * Josip Loncar Award for Excellence in Studies, Faculty of Electrical Engineering and Computing, Zagreb 2006.
-* Participation on the International Physics Olympiad, IPhO 2004, Pohang 2004.
+* Participation in the International Physics Olympiad, IPhO 2004, Pohang 2004.
 * 1st Place in the National Physics Competition (Finals), Croatia 2004.